GIScience/gis-training-resource-center/content/Module_9/en_qgis_module_9_public_health_ex_9.md

 ---

-## Task 3: Creating Isochrones Around Vaccination Points
+## Task 3: Creating Isochrones Around Vaccination Points <a id="task-3-creating-isochrones-around-vaccination-points"></a>

 > In order to calculate accessibility, we will generate travel-time isochrones (zones of equal travel time) around each vaccination facility.